Uterine Cancer Treatment & Management

 Outcome and Prognosis

-Because of the typical early clinical presentation, most cases of endometrial cancer are endometrioid adenocarcinoma that is well-differentiated and stage I disease.
+Because of the typical early clinical presentation, most cases of endometrioid endometrial cancer are treated at stage I disease.
 Overall 5-year survival rates for all grades and histologic subtypes are approximately 85-95%, 75%, 50%, and 20% for surgical stage I, II, III, and IV disease, respectively.
 The nuclear grade is an important determinant of prognosis.
 For surgical stage I disease, 5-year survival rates for grade 1, 2, and 3 endometrial carcinoma is 92%, 87%, and 74%, respectively.

 In terms of histologic subtype, clear cell and papillary serous carcinomas have the lowest overall 5-year survival rates.
 When considering all stages together, the 5-year survival rates for clear cell and papillary serous carcinomas are 51% and 46%, respectively.
 Endometrioid adenocarcinoma has an overall 5-year survival rate of approximately 76%.
 Adenosquamous carcinoma has an overall 5-year survival rate of approximately 68%.